u6yuvi/Algorithms/system_design/search_system.md

 2. For each index, fill the result table with the missing doc_ids. result = [1,3,4]

 T(n) = O(D) where D= No of documents

+## Inverted Index Representation in Memory vs Disk

+In meomry for faster reads,
+Inverted index  could be represented using **dictionary** data structure with the underlying implementation as hashtable or balanced binary tree.<br>
+Key - Terms [Hash index]
+Value - Posting Lists ,an array containing the doc ids

+__Difference between Inverted Index/Search Index and DB Index__

+Database index is a key value record where key is some primary key with value representing the location of a particular record in the relation file.

+Whereas Search index in memory, key could point to million or billion of document ids present in the posting list.

+When we move to larger corpus,Search index will be too large in size to fit in the main memory of a single machine,and we will use disk for storage.

+**Inverted Index construction on Disk**

+1. The posting list will be stored in the disk as a posting file [ think of the posting lists laid down sequentially with the offset being the start position of the posting list in this file.]
+2. The dictionary part will be in memory where key represents the terms and values - pointers to the offsets in disk where the actual values for those keys are stored.

+Inverted Index on Disk

 ## Handling Scale Issues